By-elections in Singapore: Manpower constraints

 Another issue involves practical fears of manpower constraints.
 In the light of section 24(2A) of the PEA, by-elections need not be called in a GRC unless all the MPs for that constituency have vacated their seats in Parliament.
-This means that other members in a GRC team "must pick up the slack" caused by a member who vacates his or her seat mid-term, and continue serving electoral districts with less than their full complement of MPs.
+This means that other members in a GRC team "must pick up the slack" caused by a member who vacates their seat mid-term, and continue serving electoral districts with less than their full complement of MPs.

 Thio Li-ann has raised the concern that such an approach reduces the efficiency and effectiveness of a GRC, because its resources are unfairly stretched.
 She has argued it is "inconsistent not to require by-elections within a set period where a vacancy depletes team strength", since GRC seats are allocated based on the size of electoral wards in the first place.
 Furthermore, the size of GRC teams were increased from three to four in 1991 and to six in 1997, which in her view leads to a logical implication that a full GRC team is needed to serve larger electoral wards.
 In response to these fears, MP Halimah Yacob said during the 2008 parliamentary debate that the loss of one member does not lead to a significant decrease in efficiency and effectiveness, and a fear of manpower constraints should not by itself be sufficient to trigger a by-election:

 There were some suggestions that perhaps because there are so many residents and only four MPs, some of their interests and welfare will be overlooked. ...
 In fact, I think all the four MPs are more than able to take care of their needs ... as far as the Jurong GRC is concerned, the level of service to them is completely not affected and, at the end of the day, I must say that should be the core of parliamentary democracy.